Frequently Unresolved Asked Questions

 Q: Is Quantrian generative on the blockchain the same way some other NFTs are, like CryptoKitties or Fidenza?

-Q: How do you curate?
+Q: How did you curate?

 - Is it interesting?